KarrLab/intro_to_wc_modeling/docs/tutorials/cell_modeling/bio_net_gen/bio_net_gen.rst

 tabs.
 Did you anticipate the model's predictions?

-The ODE sover predicts that the population of ``A`` grows smoothly and rises asymptotically to 50.
+The ODE solver predicts that the population of ``A`` grows smoothly and rises asymptotically to 50.
 (The y-axis label says 'Concentration', but it should say 'population'.
 The model doesn't have a volume, so it cannot calculate concentration.)